 We recognize that pre-program candidates to the Winterthur/University of Delaware Program in Art Conservation may no longer have access to in-person classes or internships during these tumultuous times.
 The Association of North American Graduate Programs in the Conservation of Cultural Property (ANAGPIC) has compiled a list of suggestions, in no particular order, of possible ways to enhance your preparation for graduate study while sheltering in place.
-You can access a PDF of that document here.
+You can access a PDF of that document in English and Spanish.

 The Winterthur/University of Delaware Program in Art Conservation is committed to addressing social equity in conservation education and to reduce barriers to our graduate program.
 Working with our faculty, student, alums, and other professional colleagues we aim to make our educational experiences more diverse and by extension, our profession.

 To that end, we are reevaluating our admissions requirements for January 2022, recognizing that there are multiple ways to demonstrate a sustained commitment to the cultural heritage sector while also learning whether graduate conservation education is the best path forward.
 In the meantime, recent academic and experiential requirement revisions, effective January 2021, are detailed below.

 We are committed to mentoring across all career stages, especially potential applicants.
 Please do not hesitate to reach out with questions or concerns to Theresa Slusser (firstname.lastname@example.org) who will direct your query immediately and appropriately.

 Please note the following revisions to the admissions requirements for January 15, 2021 applications to the Winterthur/University of Delaware Program in Art Conservation: